JanuszMarek/UsingAPIs/README.md

 Done:
 - GIPHY - searching for user phrase using API
 - YouTube - searching for user phrase using API
-- Pokemon - list with Pokemons using API
+- Pokemon - list with Pokemons using API, detail view of Pokemon with his skills, moves, evolution chain, etc.
 - pagination in each section

 To do:
-- Pokemon - filtration of Pokemons, detail view of Pokemon
 - add new API - Google Calendar with reading events of current day and possibility to add new events.

 ## Solved problems